Nonadiabatic coupled-qubit Otto cycle with bidirectional operation and efficiency gains: Nonadiabatic Otto Cycle

 \subsection{Regimes of Operation}

 The laws of thermodynamics allow the Otto cycle to operate in one of four possible thermodynamical regimes \cite{Buffoni19, PhysRevB.101.054513}, depending on the temperatures $\rm{T}_1,\rm{T}_2$, and on the signs of $\rm{Q}_1, \rm{Q}_2$ and $\rm{W}_{\rm{cyc}}$.
 The first two of these regimes are the usual heat engine, where heat is absorbed from the hot bath and partly converted into work, with the remainder dumped into the cold bath, and the refrigerator, where a source of work is used to remove heat from the cold bath and dump it into the hot one.
-It is also possible to have an \emph{accelerator}, where a source of work removes heat from the hot bath and releases it into the cold one at a higher rate.
+It is also possible to have an \emph{accelerator}, where a source of work is used to remove heat from the hot bath and release a greater amount of heat into the cold one.
 Finally, there exists the \emph{heater} regime, where a source of work is used to dump heat into both baths.